reillypascal/personalsite-ssg/pages/fiction/a-knife-edge.md

 The violence of collision drifts into your thoughts.
 It seems to you now as if even its spectre transforms your flesh into something new and strange.

+Your flesh remembers the _slam_ of impact, mere inches from your left arm, only a layer of metal and plastic separating you.
+It's as if those materials have punched an impression into your skin and bone.
+The acrid smell lingers in your nostrils, a mix of spent propellant and that strange harshness that sprang from within.

 You've heard it said that if a machine never leaves your side, how different is it from an implant?
 You wonder where your body ends.
 You wonder what you would have to remove to become yourself again.

 _Eyes on the road_